StillNotWorking/LMS-helper-script/lms2ram/README.md

 There is an option `-r` not to write back to storage.
 This will initiate the LMS in the same manner as it was last run while operating in normal mode.

-Test show that CPU speed can matter as to how responsive the web GUI feels.
-Therefore script will by default alter CPU scaling governor to `performance`.
-Can be disabled with the `-c` argument.
+Tests indicate that the responsiveness of the web GUI can be influenced by RPi CPU speed.
+Therefore, the script will automatically adjust the CPU scaling governor to 'performance' unless disabled using the -c argument.

 ### How to install and use
 On the LMS server download script to your home directory.
 Run script with the -v argument to get to know how it works.